New York's 102nd State Assembly district

 New York's 102nd State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Schoharie County Republican Party chairman Christopher Tague since 2018.

 Geography

 2020s

+District 102 contains all of Schoharie and Greene counties, and portions of Albany, Delaware, and Otsego counties.
+It includes the towns of Berne, Cooperstown, Cobleskill, Durham, Davenport, Hamden, Hunter and Walton.

+The district overlaps partially with New York's 19th, 20th and 21st congressional districts, as well as the 41st, 46th and 51st districts of the New York State Senate.

+2020-2022

-District 102 contains all of Schoharie and Greene counties, and portions of Albany, Delaware, Otsego and Ulster counties.
+District 102 contained all of Schoharie and Greene counties, and portions of Albany, Delaware, Otsego and Ulster counties.
+It includes the towns of Berne, Cooperstown, Cobleskill, Durham, Davenport, Hamden, Hunter and Walton.

 2010s

 District 102 contains all of Schoharie and Greene counties, and portions of Albany, Columbia, Delaware, Otsego and Ulster counties.